molecularsets/moses/README.md

 ```bash
 python scripts/split_dataset.py --dir data/
 ```
 This will create `train.csv`, `test.csv`, `test_scaffolds.csv`, on which you should train and test your models.
-It will also create some `.npz` files for faster calculation of metrics.
+It will also create some `.npz` files for faster calculation of metrics. <b>Note that the training set size is 250k molecules, and test sets are 10k molecules each.</b>

 * Calculate metrics for the trained model: